Dermatology Residency

 Our Department offers an innovative curriculum in core areas of dermatology along with subspecialty electives.
 The courses are challenging and rewarding and take place in a variety of clinical settings including University, Veterans Administration and community hospitals, and multiple outpatient clinics.

 The Department has a diverse faculty offering a variety of clinical, research and educational opportunities.
-General dermatology clinics plus specialty clinics in CTCL, Melanoma, Contact Dermatitis, Mohs Surgery, Lasers, Nail Diseases, Oncodermatology, Alopecia, Pediatric Dermatology, Transplant Dermatology, Complex Medical Dermatology, Dermatology Consult Service, and Gastrointestinal Dermatology complement the research areas of seven NIH funded faculty.
+General dermatology clinics plus specialty clinics in CTCL, Melanoma and Pigmented Lesions, Contact Dermatitis, Mohs Surgery, Lasers, Nail Diseases, Oncodermatology, Alopecia, Pediatric Dermatology, High Risk Skin Cancer, Complex Medical Dermatology, Dermatology Consult Service, Gastrointestinal Dermatology, Integrative Dermatology, and Security (Inmate) Clinic complement the research areas of five NIH funded faculty.

 The three year program in General Dermatology begins at the PGY-2 level.
 This residency provides trainees with a broad educational experience in clinical, surgical, dermatopathology and research areas.
 Successful graduates of this program are strongly encouraged to take advantage of the Dermatology Scholars Program.